samiekamal/samiekamal.github.io/stars.md

 This method is automatically invoked when running the `NBodyApp` program.
 If the user provides a valid number of stars as a command line argument, it will generate a graphical simulation of the N-Body problem with the specified number of stars.

 ## The Full Code

+This is all the code together on how it appears on my [Stars-Simulation](https://github.com/samikamal21/Stars-Simulation) repository:

 # NBody.java